Mejri10/codewars-solutions/8-kyu/tip-calculator/python/README.md

-Write a function, `calculateTip(amount, rating)` which calculates how much you need to tip based on the total amount of the bill and the service.
+Complete the function, which calculates how much you need to tip based on the total amount of the bill and the service.

 You need to consider the following ratings: